Bruce Pearl: 2005–06

 On March 28, 2005, Pearl was named as the new head coach at Tennessee, succeeding Buzz Peterson.
 Tyler Smith had signed with the Vols under Peterson, but decided not to attend Tennessee.
 Jamont Gordon went to conference rival Mississippi State.
 Smith opted for a season of prep school before heading to Iowa, though he later transferred to Tennessee and became a starter.
 Pearl stirred up more controversy when he released Matthew Dotson from his scholarship.

 Expectations were low for the Vols in Pearl's first season.
 Having lost their two leading scorers from a team that had been just 14–17 the previous season, Tennessee was picked to finish fifth in the six-team Eastern Division of the Southeastern Conference.
 The season started off well, however, and Tennessee entered the national rankings in December 2005 when it routed then No. 2-ranked Texas, 95–78.

 The Vols went on to lead the SEC East for virtually the entire season, with other highlights being a win over Kentucky at Rupp Arena and two wins over eventual national champion Florida.
-But after entering the AP Top-10 in February of 2006, the team lost 6 of its last 9 games and dropped to a ranking of 18th in the AP Poll.
+But after entering the AP Top-10 in February 2006, the team lost 6 of its last 9 games and dropped to a ranking of 18th in the AP Poll.
 Although Tennessee won the SEC East, it was upset in the second round of both the SEC and NCAA tournaments, the latter as a no. 2 seed and being upset by Wichita State in the round of 32.
 The team's 22–8 record was one of the best in school history.
 Following the season, Pearl drew accolades from national recruiting services for signing one of the nation's best recruiting classes, featuring three top-50 recruits in Duke Crews, Wayne Chism and Ramar Smith.